nickqchoi/userStory_convert_testScript/README.md

 ## Background

-This project was developed to assist project managers in the banking industry to automatically generate test scripts using inputted user stories.
+This project was developed to assist project managers in the banking industry to automatically generate test scripts for QA using inputted user stories.

 ## Features